top of page

 It has been 7 years since we started to review various Clubfoot or Congenital Talipes Equinovarus research publications.
 Back then most of what we read were quite above our heads, but from each paper we were able to take something that shaped and formed our understanding about this very complex condition called Clubfoot.
 At the very least we are now able to 'get' the gist of most.

-Through the years we have found several papers dealing with the histology of clubfoot.
-What was strange to us after studying these is the name 'Clubfoot'.
-In the etiology studies it is clear that much more than just the foot is affected by this condition.
-Sometimes changes are visible up the whole leg under the microscope at least.
 Sometimes the hands are also affected or the hips and knees.
 Some of these publications date back to the 70's and 80's.
-These papers all mention that the calf muscles are smaller or hypoplasia (under or incomplete development of tissues for example reduced fat tissue) are observed, in particular in unilateral cases when compared to the presumed healthy side.
+These papers all mention that the calf muscles are smaller or hypoplasia (under or incomplete development of tissues for example reduced fat tissue) are observed, in unilateral cases when compared to the presumed healthy side.
 Muscle atrophy have been reported by adult clubfoot patients a whole lot.

 Some of the authors were Isaacs et al 1977, who concluded that the fibers were different and 'grossly abnormal' plus they found evidence of disruptions of nerve connections to organs or parts in the calf muscles.
 Fukuhara et al. found that bone malformations were secondary to soft tissue changes in ligament and collagen.